altescape/ee_reaction/README.md

 Reaction is a plugin to capture reactions to ExpressionEngine entries At the moment it's a rough work in progress - but the idea is to have something where users can state their reaction to any kind of channel entry.

+**For example:**

 ![Reactions](https://s3-eu-west-1.amazonaws.com/mwimages/github/popsugar-reactions.png)

-So users can state reactions such as...
-STAR, LOVE, SMILE, LOL, POOR
+  Your members or readers can state their reaction to an article or something they've seen or read with examples like...STAR, LOVE, SMILE, LOL, POOR.

 The plugin will count the reactions and store in a database plus show in front end per entry.

 ## TODOS: